MrBenJ/modern-js-by-example/book/008-Modern-JS-Architecture.md

 #### Pros

-* Great for prototypes and smaller applications
+* Great for prototypes and smaller applications.
 * Maintained by Google.

 ### React

 #### What is it?

 React is **not a framework**, but a view library.
+The **ecosystem of React** can turn it into a framework though.
+We're getting ahead of ourselves here though, let's take a quick step back and look at React, by itself.

+#### Pros

+* Highly scalable, modular, and flexible in usage.
+* Actively maintained by Facebook.
+* One of the most popular tools in 2018 with widespread adoption.
+* Large and vast ecosystem where there's a tool for everything.

+#### Cons

+* Difficult learning curve, especially for those who use MVC frameworks.
+* **Too flexible**, and can easily be abused.
+* Often the main tool causing **Javascript fatigue**, as the ecosystem can sometimes feel too big.
+* Can be difficult to set up from scratch.

+#### The React Ecosystem

 ### Vue